a1emax/dragon/README.md

 **[Youngine](https://github.com/a1emax/youngine) demo project**

+## Compilation

+### Windows

+`make build-windows`

+You can add the same commands for other desktop platforms, but for them:
+* C compiler is required;
+* cross-compilation is not an option.

+### Android

+`make install-ebitenmobile` (for the first time)

+`make build-android`

+When ready, open `app/android` project in Android Studio and run it on emulator or your device.

 ## Layout

 Order of packages reflects possible dependencies between them - lower packages may depend on upper ones,